 1. Communication Challenges

-Successful co-parenting requires effective and consistent communication, which can be difficult to maintain, especially if the separation was contentious.
+Successful co-parenting requires effective and consistent communication, which can be difficult to maintain, especially if the separation is contentious.
 Miscommunication or a lack of communication can lead to misunderstandings and disagreements about parenting decisions, child schedules, and other important matters.
 These issues can create a stressful environment for both the parents and the child.

 2. Emotional Stress